zeek/zeek/scripts/base/bif/event.bif.zeek.rst

       Zeek's default scripts use this event to determine the ``service`` column of :zeek:type:`Conn::Info`: once confirmed, the protocol will be listed there (and thus in ``conn.log``).

+.. zeek:id:: protocol_late_match

+   :Type: :zeek:type:`event` (c: :zeek:type:`connection`, atype: :zeek:type:`Analyzer::Tag`)

+   Generated if a DPD signature matched but the DPD buffer is already exhausted and thus the analyzer could not be attached.
+While this does not confirm that a protocol is actually used, it allows to retain that information.

+   :c: The connection.

+   :atype: The type of the analyzer confirming that its protocol is in
+          use.
+The value is one of the ``Analyzer::ANALYZER_*`` constants.
+For example, ``Analyzer::ANALYZER_HTTP`` means the HTTP analyzer determined that it's indeed parsing an HTTP connection.

+   .. bro:see:: dpd_buffer_size

 .. zeek:id:: protocol_violation